Rakefire/jekyll-ical-tag/README.md

 - `summary` - Title or name of event
 - `description` - Notes/description of event
+- `simple_html_description` - Notes/description of event with urls auto-linked
 - `location` - Location of event
 - `start_time` - start time of event
 - `end_time` - end time of event
-- `url` - url of event, if provided
+- `url` - url of event, if provided, if not, take the first url from the description.
 - `attendees` - [Array] of attendees names/emails